 The doctor told us they prided themselves on providing a caring service.
-The practice's mission statement was to carry out high quality health assessments on behalf of their clients.
+The practice's mission statement was to 'Genuinely Provide Superior Treatments' to their clients.

-We received nineteen CQC comment cards from patients which were wholly positive about the service.
-Patients commented that the service was excellent and described the doctors as friendly and professional.
+We received seven CQC comment cards from patients which were wholly positive about the service.
+Patients commented that the service was excellent and described the doctor as friendly and professional.